hujunfang888/Project-rotation1/Results.md

 ## File References

-All result files, QUAST reports, Bandage screenshots, and Prokka outputs are located in the `results/`, `qc_reports/`, and `prokka_*` directories of this repository.
+QUAST summaries, Bandage visualisations, IGV screenshots, and Prokka `.gff` outputs are all included in the `figures/`, `igv_visualisation/`, and documented in `results.md`.
 This document was written based on direct observation of the assemblies and graph structures, aiming for clarity and objectivity without overinterpreting limited datasets.